-It is recalled that the regulations on the suitability requirements for the office of board members and general managers of banks were reviewed by Italian Legislative Decree No. 72/2015, issued in implementation of the so-called CRD IV Directive, which mandated the definition of the enforcement provisions to new ministerial regulations not yet enacted.
+It is recalled that the regulations on the suitability requirements for the office of board members and general managers of banks were recently reviewed by Ministerial Decree No. 169 of 23 November 2020, which will apply to appointments after 30 December 2020.